Sexual Assault Crisis Center of Eastern Connecticut, Inc.

 Child Advocacy Centers (CACs) are multidisciplinary partnerships of professionals established for the investigation of allegations of child abuse, and to insure the coordination of services for children and their families.
 CACs strive to reduce the trauma of the investigation process by offering a safe, child-friendly environment where videotaped interviews of children are conducted.

-Crisis counselors/advocates from the Sexual Assault Crisis Center provide information and support to the non-offending parents or caregivers of child abuse victims at both the Windham County CAC (Wendy's Place) and at the New London County MDT CAC.
+Crisis counselors/advocates from the Sexual Assault Crisis Center provide information and support to the non-offending parents or caregivers of child abuse victims at both the Windham County CAC (Wendy's Place) and at the New London County CAC.

 Prevention and Community Education